 Proven ROI: By 2025, enough companies had deployed agents in production that clear ROI data emerged.
 Studies documented 30-50% cost reductions in customer service operations, 3x increases in document processing throughput, and significant improvements in lead conversion rates.
 These numbers made it harder for skeptical executives to dismiss AI agents as hype.

 Enterprise integration patterns: Mature patterns emerged for connecting AI agents to enterprise systems.
 The question shifted from “can we connect our agent to Salesforce?” to “which of these three proven patterns should we use?”
-Integration that once required custom engineering became increasingly standardized.
+MCP-based integration that once required custom engineering became increasingly standardized.

 Trust mechanisms: The industry developed practical approaches to agent trust and governance.
 Human-in-the-loop architectures, confidence scoring, audit logging, and escalation protocols became standard components of agent deployments.
 Organizations could deploy agents with confidence that appropriate controls were in place.